jackhmorgan/Enhanced-Hybrid-HHL/README.md

 # Enhanced-Hybrid-HHL
-This project contains the framework to run the HHL, Hybrid HHL, and enhanced Hybrid HHL algorithms.
-The variant of the algorithm is determined by the choice of inversion circuit and eigenvalue preprocessing parameter.
+This project contains code and example problems used to the Enhanced Hybrid HHL Algorithm [1].
+For benchmarking purposes, the project can implement the standard HHL algorithm [2], the Hybrid HHL algorithm [3], as well as the variation of the Hybrid HHL algorithm proposed by [4].
+The variant of the HHL class is determined by the choice of inversion circuit and eigenvalue preprocessing parameter.

 ## Example Implementation
 ### Step one: Define a Quantum Linear System Problem